Scarabol/rock-raiders-web/README.md

 ### v0.8.0 - Late game features

-- Add water and lava animation (texture UV coords tearing)
-- Add screen shake for exploding dynamites
-- First-Person and shoulder camera
 - Refactor job system to allow multi-carry jobs for vehicles
 - Raider get tired while carrying and eat at barracks

 - Render last selected entity with rotating camera in radar panel
 - Add surface type tooltips for map panel
 - Add magnet cursor to map panel to track entities
-- Move camera with click on mini map and show camera view area as wireframe
+- Move camera with click on radar map panel
+- Show camera view area as wireframe on radar map panel
+- Add first-person and shoulder camera

+- Add screen shake for exploding dynamites
 - Add rockfall transition when switching in main menu
 - Show loading screen when starting a level
 - Show FLT mini-figure animation with mission briefing
-- Change cursor to X when over disabled IconPanelButtons
+- Change cursor to X and play sound when click on gui layer is not consumed

+### v0.9.0 - Polishing

 - Background music and soundtrack
+- Tutorial levels and helper features
 - Use same team for all missions and add names to raiders
-- Tutorial levels and helper features
 - Auto switch from portrait to landscape mode in fullscreen
+- Fix all remaining bugs

-### v0.9.0 - Polishing
+### v1.0.0 - Final Release

 - Unlock levels only after linked levels are completed (see XXX)
-- Fix all remaining bugs

 ## Known Issues

 ### Important

+- Forbidding collection of ores or crystals stops building projects too
 - Vehicles can get stuck in toolstations, needs vehicle behavior
 - Mark start and end tile in path finding always as accessible to make entering water vehicles and drilling easier, also frees raider stuck on lava
+- Large Cat not usable to carry vehicles in Level 19
 - Damage and blow up buildings with lava erosion
 - Make idle raider leave lava fields
-- Forbidding collection of ores or crystals stops building projects too
-- Fix Large Cat not usable to carry vehicles in Level 19
-- Improve GUI rendering performance maybe reduce scope or reduce quantity
 - Multitouch breaks camera on mobile

 ### Nice to have

 - Save game state in browser cache to allow reload
 - Add rotation speed to entities and play turnLeft, turnRight animations
-- Use long press on mobile browser to emulate right click
 - Do not allow touch events to move scene camera while build mode selection is active
 - Camera can get stuck on mobile browsers when using multiple pointer gestures
 - Rendering issue on mobile with icon panel and mission briefing, clearing rect seems to small